 Burnout is a topic that seems to be repeated in every return to work conversation.
 Some have attributed it to struggling with work-life balance, others think that Zoom fatigue may be a factor.
 It’s important to ask each individual what they feel is causing their burnout, and then make a plan for change.

 “Burnout is when you become so overwhelmed that you start not to care and have an inability to actually complete tasks.
 What’s interesting about burnout is many times it has nothing to do with the amount of hours that you work,” said Stukenberg.
 She likes to ask questions like, “Do you feel your purpose?
 Do you feel you are contributing, and you feel like you’re having those small wins?
 You’re getting reinforcement and recognition for what you do?”

 Whether in the physical office or working remotely, employers will need to reinforce the organization’s purpose with what people do.
 Making sure that daily tasks have meaning in the workplace can be a powerful tool to remind people that they matter and bring purpose and belonging back to their lives.

 What Do Post-Pandemic Employees Need to be Successful? is part one of a two-part podcast series.
-Part two will dive deeper into how a hybrid work model can prevent burnout and better support the workers and workplace of the future.
-To talk to Jennifer Stukenberg about workplace strategy, email her at email@example.com.
+Part two dives deeper into how a hybrid work model can prevent burnout and better support the workers and workplace of the future.
+To talk to Jennifer Stukenberg about workplace strategy, email her at firstname.lastname@example.org.